DawnKosmos/ftxcli/README.md

 # ftxcmd

-Project abonded, but working on a better version
+Project abonded, but working on a better version, that supports more exchanges